Contact our Technical Sales Team to discuss the perfect system for your Engine Management Needs!

 Wiring and Sensors

-I carry 8′ wiring harnesses for $67 that are designed to be adapted to any engine (there’s also a 12′ wiring harness priced at $85).
+Our 8′ wiring harnesses are designed to be adapted to any engine.
 They are very nice and fully labeled (printed labeling on the wires) with split loom covering.
 All wiring is automotive grade and the connector hood is metal.
-MS3 units with MS3Xpander will need a second wiring harness; we carry a ready made one priced at $78 for a 12′ length.
-Closed element IAT/CLT sensors are $17.75 with a 6″ wiring pigtail and Open Element IAT sensors (for turbo/SC apps) are $22.25 with the 6″ pigtail.
-I also carry Bosch Fuel Injector connectors with 6″ pigtails for $5.75 each.
-Megasquirts have a built in MAP sensor, while the Microsquirt can use a GM 3 bar MAP sensor priced at $64.
-The connector on the GM sensor is sold separately for $11 with a 6″ pigtail.
+MS3 units with MS3Xpander will need a second wiring harness; we carry a ready made one..
+Closed element IAT/CLT sensors are available with a 6″ wiring pigtail, as well as open element IAT sensors for turbo/SC applications.
+We choose to carry Fuel Injector Connection flow tested Bosch injectors.
+Megasquirts have a built in MAP sensor, while the Microsquirt can use a GM 3 bar MAP sensor.

 You can usually reuse your stock CLT sensor, and often the IAT sensor IF it’s still there when you remove the MAF/AFM.
 If it’s a part of the MAF/AFM then you’ll be removing that, and you’ll want to wire in a new one.